-In search of vulnerability mechanisms for adolescent depression has the working title of 'What influences our mood?'.
+In search of vulnerability mechanisms for adolescent depression has the working title of 'What influences our mood?'
 This research project examines adolescents' mood to see if we can identify factors that will help us understand why some young people experience low mood more often than others.

 Depression is a highly prevalent illness that often recurs over the lifetime, with earlier onset being predictive of episode length and severity.
-Previous research has highlighted certain markers to be salient predictors, such as neuroticism, cognitive biases, and rumination, so this work examines such markers alongside other potential factors.
+Previous research has highlighted certain markers to be salient predictors, such as neuroticism, cognitive biases, and stress, so this work examines these markers alongside other potential factors.
 The overall aim is to identify markers for adolescent depression in order to predict mood over time; this would lead to being able to identify those at risk to ensure they receive early intervention.

 The project is a collaboration between Clinical Psychology (involving Dr Stella Chan and Dr Elaine Gray) and Psychiatry at the University of Edinburgh (involving Dr Heather Whalley, Dr Toni Clarke, and Prof Andrew McIntosh).
 The project is funded by the Wellcome Trust and the Centre for Cognitive Ageing and Cognitive Epidemiology.

-What is involved for participants?
+What was involved for participants?

-6. Participants are asked whether they give permission for their NHS records to be accessed in the future to see if we can link the outcomes of this study to their health in the future (such as diagnoses or medications related to mood).
+6. Participants were asked whether they give permission for their NHS records to be accessed in the future to see if we can link the outcomes of this study to their health in the future (such as diagnoses or medications related to mood).
 NHS PBPP approval will be sought for this.
 No information from this study will be shared with the NHS.

 This research has been approved by the Research Ethics Committee at the School of Health in Social Science and the Local Education Authorities of the schools taking part in the project.
 The work adheres to GDPR guidelines.